Last Updated on June 7, 2021

 Immediately, we were met with one of the friendliest “small town” atmospheres you’ll find in North Carolina.
 From amazing beach towns to important environmental organizations and great food, this is a place that you need to put on your NC bucket list.

-And here are some of the fun weekend things to do on Topsail Island that we discovered while staying there.
+After a few visits to the area, here are some of the best things to do on Topsail Island that we think you’re going to love.

 We’re restless souls, though, so we just had to venture out for a bit and investigate all the fun things to do on Topsail Island.

 Okay, so who am I kidding?
-You come here for Topsail Beach or North Topsail Beach, depending on where you stay.
+The best things to do on Topsail Island are to spend time on either Topsail Beach or North Topsail Beach, depending on where you stay.
 Walks by the water, chill-out time on the beach, and some of the best sunsets you’ll ever see are a big part of why so many people come here.

 A lot of folks also visit for the seashells, as Topsail is one of the best places to hunt for them, and shark teeth, too.

 Hang Out in Surf City

 If you enter Topsail Island via the Surf City Bridge, you’ll find yourself in the island’s busiest city.
 Surf City’s population of just over 2,200 easily beats that of North Topsail Beach and Topsail Beach, the island’s other two communities.